 Workout

 During the pandemic I cancelled my gym membership.
 This was a tough one for me.
-Attending zumba classes, body balance and X Core every week was something I enjoyed.
+Attending zumba classes and body balance every week was something I enjoyed.
 Having the pool and spa area was a huge bonus too.
 So I changed my routine and continued to workout at home.

 Although its not the same as classes with other people.
 I quickly shifted to training online.
 I adjusted the furniture at home and dusted off my exercise mat.
 Each week I train with Joe Wicks – The Body Coach on You Tube.
 There are lots of PT¨s online, yoga instructors and other types of classes.
 It´s just a question of finding ones that you enjoy doing.